 At a regional level, however, some important differences emerged.
 In Queensland there were seven SSDs with a greater than 5% difference between ERP/pcc and ESP/pcc, where ESP/pcc was lower.
 Most of these regions appeared to have significant tourist populations.
 In Western Australia there were seven SSDs with large ERP/pcc versus ESP/pcc differences (up to 42%), where ESP/pcc was lower and the population appeared to be variable, perhaps in response to occupational demands such as mining.
-There were another 12 SSDs with smaller differences in the opposite direction which appeared to counter the first group.
-Here the differences are less explicable but may relate to a high absentee rate with residents going overseas in the winter.
+There were another 12 SSDs with smaller differences are less explicable but may relate to a high absentee rate with residents going overseas in the winter.